 Dave McCool has been in the software industry for over 20 years.
-He co-founded Muzzy Lane Software in 2002 and serves as its Chairman & CTO.
+He co-founded Muzzy Lane Software in 2002 and serves as its President & CEO.
 Dave runs the development team building Muzzy Lane Author, our SaaS platform for building and deploying game-based content.

 Bert Snow is a designer with broad perspective that includes game design, graphic and interface design, interactive music, and sculpture.